 The Formal Hearing is like a trial, and you will need legal compensation representation.
 It involves evidence, witness testimonies and various exhibits, including your medical records.
 An experienced personal injury attorney can mount a persuasive case that will determine the WCC to issue a Finding and Award in your favor.

-Hire an Experienced Personal Injury Law Firm!
+Hire an Experienced Workers' Compensation Law Firm!

 Jacobs & Wallace is a team of personal injury lawyers with decades of experience as trial attorneys and in negotiations with insurance companies.
 We can assist you during the entire process of filing a workers' compensation claim and represent you during a Formal Hearing before the Compensation Review Board.